systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

-When Type #1 configuration snippets refer to other files (for `linux`, `initrd`, `efi`, `devicetree`, and `devicetree-overlay`), those files must be located on the same partition.
+When Type #1 configuration snippets refer to other files (for `linux`, `initrd`, `efi`, `devicetree`, and `devicetree-overlay`), those files must be located on the same partition, and the paths must be absolute paths relative to the root of that file system.
 The naming of those files can be chosen by the installer.
 A recommended scheme is described in the next section.

 ### Recommended Directory Layout for Additional Files